SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ALSA|Adavance Linux Sound Architecture amixer is a command to control alsa.
-PulseAudio is often layered on top of ALSA
+PulseAudio is often layered on top of ALSA pactl is a command to manage pulse audio in linux soudn jargon, an output is a sink

+##### language

+ibus and fcitx are linux frameworks for multilingual input mozc is a plugin for ibus/fcitx/whatever for japanese input. ibus-daemon is the command for managing ibus fcitx-configtool allows managing fcitx graphically.

 ## command-line